-4.5 Charac teristics a nd evidence of identity 4.5.1 No form of identification can be fully guaranteed as genuine or representing correct identity and FIs should recognise that some types of documents are more easily forged than others.
-If suspicions are raised in relation to any document offered, FIs should take whatever practical and proportionate steps are available to establish whether the document offered is genuine, or has been reported as lost or stolen.
-This may include searching publicly available information, approaching relevant authorities (such as the Immigration Department through its hotline) or requesting corroboratory evidence from the customer.
-Where suspicion cannot be eliminated, the document should not be accepted and consideration should be given to making a report to the authorities.
-Where documents are in a foreign language, appropriate steps should be taken by the FI to be reasonably satisfied that the documents in fact provide evidence of the customer's identity (e.g. ensuring that staff assessing such documents are proficient in the language or obtaining a translation from a suitably qualified person).
-4.6 Purpos e and inte nded nature of business relationship s.2(1)(c), Sch.
+4.5 Characteristics and evidence of identity

+No form of identification can be fully guaranteed as genuine or representing correct identity and FIs should recognise that some types of documents are more easily forged than others.
+If suspicions are raised in relation to any document offered.
+Fls should take whatever practical and proportionate steps are available to establish whether the document offered is genuine, or has been reported as lost or stolen. may include searching publicly available information, approaching relevant authorities (such as the Immigration Department through its hotline) or requesting corroboratory evidence from customer.
+Where suspicion cannot be eliminated. should not be document accepted consideration should be given to making a report to the authorities proficient in the language or obtaining a translation from a suitably qualified person).
+4.6 Pu urpose iship and intended nature of business s.2(1)(c), Sch.
 2 4.6.1 An FI must understand the purpose and intended nature of the business relationship.
 In some instances, this will be self-evident, but in many cases, the FI may have to obtain information in this regard.
 4.6.2 Unless the purpose and intended nature are obvious, FIs should obtain satisfactory information from all new customers as to the intended purpose and reason for opening the account or establishing the business relationship, and record the information on the account opening documentation.
 Depending on the FI's risk assessment of the situation, information that might be relevant may include: (a) nature and details of the business/occupation/employment; (b) the anticipated level and nature of the activity that is to be undertaken through the relationship (e.g. what the typical transactions are likely to be); (c) location of customer; (d) the expected source and origin of the funds to be used in the relationship; and (e) initial and ongoing source(s) of wealth or income.
+4.6.3 This requirement also applies in the context of non-residents.
+While the vast majority of non-residents seek business relationships with FIs in Hong Kong for perfectly legitimate reasons, some non-residents may represent a higher risk for ML/TF.
+An FI should understand the rationale for a non-resident to seek to establish a business relationship in Hong Kong.